Akhetonics/Connect-A-PIC/README.md

 * Set an Environment Variable for the Godot Unit tests like this:
 	* open your command prompt (WINDOWS+R, type 'cmd' and press enter)
 	* setx GODOT "C:\Program Files\Godot_v4.1\Godot_v4.1.exe"
+ * [Create two external Tools in Visual studio](https://github.com/Akhetonics/Connect-A-PIC/blob/feature/ComponentPackaging/GodotTestVSIntegration.md) to be able to manually run the GoDotTest - Unittests for Godot.

 # Install Nazca
 In order to be able to compile the exported Nazca code, you want to have Nazca installed properly